 About Arnell Ando

-I began my studies of Tarot in my early 20's, while living in Japan, feeling quite cut off from my
+During the mid 1980's, I began my studies of Tarot, while in my early 20's and living in Japan (feeling quite cut off from my

 mysteries, it was a natural direction to explore.
 I was hooked at once, spending endless

-hours journaling, studying any Tarot books I could find in English, while collecting decks from obscure, back
+hours journaling and studying any Tarot books I could find in English (long

 Returning to the U.S. after a decade abroad, divorced with two young sons, I began a new life.
 I got a Masters in Psychology but found it difficult to bridge my spiritual/creative side with this more cognitive view of personal growth.
-I continued to collect unusual decks, appreciating their beauty, but never finding 'the one' that reflected my beliefs and the archetypes that resonated within.
-Instinctively, while studying women's history, I began creating raw, primitive artforms while working through accumulated issues of anger, pain, and disillusion.
+I continued to study Tarot and collect unusual decks - appreciating their beauty, but never finding 'the one' that reflected my beliefs and the archetypes that resonated within.
+Instinctively, while studying women's history, I began creating raw, primitive art forms while working through accumulated issues of anger, pain, and disillusion.
 Around that time, I also discovered a growing field of alternative psychology called Expressive Art Therapy, which used all mediums of creative expression to explore the psyche and unlock hidden truths beyond words and deeds.
-I'd found my niche!
+I'd found my niche.
 It was quite a transformational experience.
 I continued my studies in the field, eventually becoming a Certified Expressive Arts Therapist.

 All the while I was creating a Tarot deck & journal.
 This process helped me come to terms with my life story; hopes and fears, goals and setbacks.
 Friends were supportive; asking for color copies while urging me to publish Hero's Journey Tarot.
 However I had to create a whole new deck ( Transformational Tarot ) in order to publish, as many contemporary images incorporated into my themes, were copyright protected.
 Collage is still a 'grey' area with regards to current laws.
-It was most gratifying to self-publish, tho a big financial risk (and lots of work to cut cards, collate, package, market, etc...back in 1996, before the internet took hold to become a way to connect with a Tarot community).
-These days it is much more affordable to self-publish and the quality of production and ability to connect with support so much better too.
-I've done workshops over the years and have been updating an essay since 1996 on how to self-publish as new info & techniques emerge.
+It was most gratifying to self-publish, tho a big financial risk (lots of work to punch cards from perforated sheets, trim edges, collate, package, and market) back in 1996, before the internet became the leading way to connect with a growing Tarot community.
+These days it is so much more affordable and streamline to self-publish.
+And the quality of production and ways to connect with an international audience is pretty amazing too.
+I've done workshops over the years on how to create your own deck and have been updating an essay since 1997 on how to self-publish as new info, technology & techniques emerge.

-Transformational Tarot eventually went out of print but was published by U.S. Games (yay!) in 2006 and did quite well, while giving me the opportunity to connect with amazing people far and wide over the years.
-But sadly, this version went out of print too (in 2014).
+Transformational Tarot eventually went out of print but was published by U.S. Games in 2006 and did quite well, while giving me the opportunity to connect with incredible people all over the world.
+But eventually this version went out of print as well (in 2014).

-In 2017, also began working with Italian artist friend, Carmen Sorrenti to publish her potent and dreamy Pholarchos Tarot.
-This cool deck set came onto the scene - summer 2018 and has been wildly popular (especially for a first deck in an era full of art & personal decks).
-It has gotten a great reception, with many thoughtful reviews.
+In 2017 I began working with Italian artist friend, Carmen Sorrenti to publish her potent and dreamy Pholarchos Tarot.
+This incredible deck set came onto the scene in 2018 and has been wildly popular (especially for a first deck, in an era full of art & personal self-pub decks).

-In memory of tarot artist/historian Brian Williams (who took us on two enchanting trips to Italy in 1999 and 2000, before his untimely death), I began organizing Tarot Art, History Tours from 2011, along with director of the Tarot Museum of Italy, Morena Poltronieri and my hubby Michael (cat wrangler & logistics whiz).
+In memory of tarot artist/historian Brian Williams, who took us on two enchanting Tarot themed tours of Italy in 1999 and 2000, (before his untimely death), my husband Michael & I eventually organized our own form of Tarot Art History Tour of Italy from 2011, along with the director of the Tarot Museum of Italy, Morena Poltronieri .
 After the first tour's success I studied to become a certified tour manager (that sure helps!) and our 2012 tour went even better.
-Our 3rd Tarot art tour of Italy, Spring 2015 was incredible!
-We plan to do a final Tarot history tour with our Italian friends but that has sadly been postponed, due to political uncertainty & global financial upheaval (making it a bit risky).
-But we enjoy so much sharing this enchanting, esoteric experience with our traveling Tarot tribe that we plan to do so as soon as things calm down enough out there...thinking 2021 at this point.
+Our 3rd Tarot Tour of Italy in 2015 was incredible!
+We hope to do another tour with our Museo friends but plans have been postponed, due to Covid-19 and related issues.
+We enjoy so much sharing this enchanting, esoteric experience with our traveling Tarot tribe!
 Here's a sweet video created from 2015 tour highlights which gives a sense of these magical tours.
-While prepping for the 2015 tour, Morena, Ernesto and I collaborated on a hard copy book, just in time for the tour called, the Tarot Travel Guide of Italy.
-That soon went out of print so we improved and expanded on it, making both a Kindle & eBook (pdf) version.
-Much research went into that, plus it's full of useful info, reference maps, live links & color images, etc...so am quite proud of it.
-I updated it again in late 2017 (so anyone who got an earlier version can have this free pdf upgrade with receipt!)
+While prepping for the 2015 tour, Morena, Ernesto and I collaborated on a book, in time for the tour called, the Tarot Travel Guide of Italy.
+That soon went out of print so we improved and expanded upon it, making both a Kindle & eBook.
+The eBook is updated and especially helpful, with web links and contact info for places on our tours and artists met there, additional reference maps, color imagery, etc...(anyone who got earlier versions can have the eBook upgrade free - with receipt.)

-In late 2019 Michael and I, at long last made our way back home to California (after 6 years in Chicago), nearer to family and friends.
+In late 2019 Michael and I made our way back home to California (after 6 years in Chicago), nearer to family and friends.
 I have a tiny art studio and can usually be found blissfully lost in any number of creative pursuits.
 Thanks for visiting.
 Sending you warm vibes from here.